Thai Green Curry Paste Recipe

 • 7 cloves garlic

-• 2 tbsp galangal, peeled and chopped
+• 2 tablespoons galangal, peeled and chopped

 • 1 lemon grass stalk, chopped (bottom half only)